ICB-DCM/pyPESTO/doc/README.md

 # Documentation

-Find instructions on how to edit and build documentation in <contribute.rst>.
+Find instructions on how to edit and build documentation in [contribute.rst](contribute.rst).